 Professor of Nursing at Department of Nursing and Midwifery and Lead of the HRI Health Implementation Science Cluster (HIST) which is focused on developing, delivering, and sustaining research and expertise in implementation science (IS) with Information and Communication technology (ICT).
 Her programme of research includes Implementation research; transitional care; services evaluation; Gerontological nursing; Competencies for health and social care professionals working with older people; Dementia, Advance care planning and Palliative care.
 As principle investigator, lead co-investigator and co-applicant she has secured competitive funding from a variety of sources, national and international.

-Current Research Projects:
+Current / Recent Research Projects: